Pamela Koehne-Drube

 What is the ideal chapter length?

 When it comes to chapter length, there’s no right or wrong answer.
 The average is around 1,500-8,000 words, but this also varies based on genre.
 For example, chapters in children’s fiction are shorter than those in adult fiction because the audience expects them to be easier for younger readers.
-Similarly, non-fiction books often have longer chapters than novels because they include more information or research.
+Similarly, non-fiction books often have longer chapters than novels (often split into to sub-chapters) because they include more information or research.

 Here are some examples of famous works that both fit the average or buck the trend:

 • The Hobbit by J. R. R. Tolkien has shorter chapters, with an average chapter word count of 5,000.
-But even this one has a long chapter of over 10,000 words.
+But even this one has a long chapter of over 10,000 words, despite being written with younger readers in mind.

 • A Suitable Boy by Vikram Seth has an average chapter length of 31,000 words.
-Long chapters were intentional, as the book is incredibly long, and is considered one of the longest novels written in the English language.
+Long chapters were intentional, as the book is considered one of the longest novels written in the English language.

 • Twilight by Stephenie Meyer has an average chapter length of between 4,000-5,000 words.
 Being set in a single, small town, it requires fewer scene changes, so a lot of the chapter division is set around time jumps or for dramatic effect.